The Economic and Intangible Benefits of Trading in Your Arcade Games

 Generate Marketable Excitement

 But when you trade in your existing arcade games for the biggest and newest pieces on the market, you don’t just get those new games alone.
-You also gain access to the networks of marketing materials [link] that accompany the latest offerings from major manufacturers like Raw Thrills, Bay Tek, ICE, Stern and beyond.
-When used in conjunction with your own social media platforms, materials like these help to build excitement and provide incentives that bring people to your door.
+You also access the networks of marketing materials [link] that accompany the latest offerings from major manufacturers like Raw Thrills, Bay Tek, ICE, Stern, and beyond; when used in conjunction with your social media platforms, materials like these help to build excitement and provide incentives that bring people to your door.

-Consumers want to know what the latest games are, where they can find them, and why they should leave their consoles and couches to spend money in your facility.
+Consumers want to know the latest games, where they can find them, and why they should leave their consoles and couches to spend money in your facility.
 Trading up for the newest games—and capitalizing on marketing and social media tools that accompany them—is an excellent way to ensure a continuing flow of foot traffic into your game room.

 Differentiate Your Game Room